Steve’s 2023 annual top 12 hotel pet peeves (The Dirty Dozen)

+Every year one of the most read articles I write is my annual list of hotel pet peeves.
 As you know I travel a lot.
-During my travels, I stay in a lot of different hotel rooms and I am able to notice a lot of things that are good, bad, and ugly about hotels.
+During my travels, I stay in a lot of different hotel rooms and I am able to notice a lot of things that are good, bad and ugly about hotels.
 Every year I update my annual list of top 10 hotel pet peeves.
-This year I have 12 that I call my Dirty Dozen!
-These past 2 years COVID has changed my list a little.
+This year I have 12 that I call my Dirty Dozen!.
 I hope you enjoy it.
 Some of these are repeats from last year but too good to fall off the list.
 Let me know what I need to add to the list for next year.

 Hotel pet peeve #2 – Dirty dishes sitting out in the hallway – I often get up early to catch an early morning flight and leave the hotel at the break of dawn.
 It seems like everyone who orders room service feels they must put all their dirty dishes and trays out in the hallway.
 I feel like I am playing hopscotch jumping over the left-over pizza from room 712 on the right side of the hall followed by jumping over the booze bottles outside room 709 on the left side of the hall.
 I think hotels should make it a priority to pick up those trays ASAP.
-(Thanks Kim Westhoff for this one)
+(Gloria Ybarra suggests the hotels put a note on the rooms service tray to call a number when they are ready for someone to pick up their dirty tray of dishes).

 Hotel pet peeve #3 – Telephones with 500 buttons – I want phones with zero buttons.
 When I pick up the phone I want to talk to a live person at the front desk.
 I do not want 500 buttons to push for everything from Concierge to the spa.
 When you are in bed and need glasses to read, the last thing you need is more small buttons.
 “Keep it Simple Stupid” is my new mantra.
-Sometimes it is easier for me to grab my iPhone and ask Siri to call the hotel front desk than to use the hotel phone beside my bed.
-Ironically, the hotels are so short-staffed now that all the buttons seem to be routed to the same person now.
+Sometimes it is easier for me to grab my iPhone and ask Siri to call the hotel front desk than using the hotel phone beside my bed.
+Ironically, the hotels are so short staffed now that all the buttons seem to be routed to the same person anyway.
 Maybe I am finally getting my wish come true.

 Hotel pet peeve #4 – Alarm clocks with 500 buttons – The hotels just do not get it.
 The average person does not want to spend 30 minutes learning how to program their alarm clock so they are awakened by the sound of a babbling brook followed by the chirping of the bluebirds in the morning.
 They want a simple alarm clock that is easy to set and even easier to turn off.
 I can’t tell you the number of times I could not figure out how to shut off the bloody alarm clock.
 Keep it simple and make everyone happy.
 Luckily, in this day and age, every cell phone has an alarm clock.
 I have gotten so frustrated with the hotel alarm clocks I now just simply use my cell phone as my alarm.
 I can always count on it.